pivotal/blog/content/post/must-know-spring-boot-annotations-controllers.md

 ## Controller examples

+Here are examples using all of the annotations discussed above to create controllers.
+The controllers don't actually do anything useful (like creating or deleting users), but simply illustrate the annotations needed to create this type of class.

 ### Generic controller

-Here is an example using all of the annotations discussed above to create a generic controller.
 These controller methods return Strings that indicate the template path to render or the route to redirect to.

-This controller doesn't do anything useful, but simply illustrates the annotations needed to create this type of class.

 ```java
 @Controller